 Most if not all divers master will carry a torch in daylight dives when doing fun dives for pointing out a particular fish, or to get another divers attention or signal the boat.

 The whistle is another useful tool.
 Like in the film Titanic (1997) with Leonardo Di Caprio and Kate Winslet where Kate uses the whistle to get the attention of the rescue boats.
-The sound of a whistle is loud and very effective and travels a lot better than the human voice.

 The delayed surface marker buoy (DSMB) and the Surface Marker Buoys (SMBs) are inflatable buoys that every diver should have as it is a standard part of divers equipment that is deployed when the divers are getting ready to surface.

-Getting the diving cert covers the use of SMBs as part of the training.
-Using the SMBs is simply as unravel and inflate them with your regulator.
 This inflates a brightly colored sausage tube that helps boats to know that divers are going to surface and for the boat to see you on the surface.

 You can get a GPS Tracker, this is a simple personal locator beacon such as the McMurdo FastFind 220 for example.
 The idea is that you press the distress button in an emergency and a boat will be sent to find you.